Hartwell-SJ/ml2/README.md

 # ml2
 This repository contains:
 1. This ReadMe file.
-2. A pickle of the final dataset (cs3pickle).
-  2a.
-Pickle creation and opening code is included within the replication code.
-3. A pickle of the VADER model used earlier in the replication code.
-   3a.
-This is also included within the replication code.
-4. Replication code.
+2. Replication code.
+3. Pickled model.
+4. The final dataset was pickled but would not upload due to being over 25mb even when zipped.
+The replication code contains how the model was created.

 # Model Use on Unseen Data
 The instructions for this assignment stated to include a readme file on the pickled model.
 Due to using a pre-built lexicon that has not been modified in any way, the final dataset created was pickled as well.